As two of the best WordPress drag-and-drop form builder plugins, WPForms vs Gravity Forms is frequently debated among website owners.

 When enabled, you get a slide-out panel to configure the rules.

-If you’re happy with your form layout and field, the next is to go over the setting page to fine-tune the form-level setting further.
+If you’re happy with your form layout and field, the next is to go over the settings page to fine-tune the form-level setting further.

 What you see here will depend on your installed addons.